CryptozombiesHQ/cryptozombie-lessons/3/00-overview.md

 Now that you've got some experience coding Solidity under your belt, we're going to dive into some of the more technical aspects of Ethereum development.

 This lesson will be a bit less flashy (sorry, no plot twists!).
-But you’ll learn some really important concepts that will take you closer to building real DApps — things like **gas costs, code optimization, and contract ownership**.
+But you’ll learn some really important concepts that will take you closer to building real DApps — things like **contract ownership, gas costs, code optimization, and security**.

 You've been warned — no kitties and rainbows in Lesson 3!

 But a lot of densely-packed Solidity knowledge.
 We highly recommend you complete lesson 2 before continuing.